-measures; transformation of industry and energy supply, including electrification measures in all sectors; and mitigation in the land use sector, including both production and consumption measures.
-We combine these three dimensions into five scenarios (see Figure 1.2): a Default without advanced mitigation measures, advanced transformation of energy consumption (Cons), advanced transformation of industry and energy supply (Prod), the combination of both (Energy), and the combination plus advanced transformation in the land use sector (EnLand).
+be realised through targeted policies1 to accelerate their deployment: transformation of energy consumption in the buildings and transport sector, including efficiency measures: transformation of industry and energy supply, including electrification measures in all sectors; and mitigation in the land use sector, including both production and consumption measures.
+We combine these three dimensions into five scenarios (see Figure 1.1): no advanced mitigation measures (Default), advanced transformation of energy consumption (Cons). advanced transformation of industry and energy supply (Prod), the combination of both (Energy), and the combination of both plus advanced transformation in the land use sector (EnLand).
 All scenarios follow the same carbon price trajectory, which in the Default scenario leads to a high probability (>80%) of staying below 2°C (IPCC, 2021; Forster et al. 2023).
 In the following we analyse the extent to which early deployment of advanced mitigation measures can close the gap to 1.5°C without further increasing the carbon price.

-Only the combination of all Energy system measures reduces global cumulative CO2 emissions (Figure 1.2a) to a level compatible with the 1.5°C budget.
-Both dimensions are needed because supply-side transformation is essential to decarbonise the industrial sector, and all sectors in the long term, while the transformation of energy consumption can reduce emissions especially in the short term, when the energy system is not yet decarbonised.
+Only the combination of supply and consumption reduces global cumulative CO2 emissions (Figure 1.2a) to a level compatible with the 1.5°C budget.
+Both dimensions are needed because supply-side transformation is essential to decarbonise the electricity sector, and all sectors in the medium term, while the transformation of energy consumption can reduce emissions especially in the short term, when the energy system is not yet fully decarbonised.
 This also allows for more ambitious short term targets and leads to lower cumulative emissions.
-Land use policies can contribute to enhanced carbon storage on land, thereby further reducing cumulative CO2 emissions.
-In addition, land policies are the most effective option for reducing non-CO2 GHG emissions, leading to a further reduction of peak warming and overshoot of 1.5°C by
+Land use policies can contribute to enhanced carbon storage on land, thereby further reducing cumulative $CO_2$ emissions.
+In addition, land policies are the most effective option for reducing non- $CO_2$ GHG emissions, leading to a further reduction of peak warming and overshoot of $1.5^{\circ}C$ by $0.03-0.12^{\circ}C$ .

 The combination of all energy system and land use measures can almost close the gap to achieving greenhouse gas neutrality in the EU by 2050.
 Consumer- and producer-oriented policies complement each other, with the combination enabling emission reductions of around 90% in 2050 compared to 1990 (Figure 1.2b).
 Advanced land use measures (EnLand) are crucial to push EU GHG emissions reductions beyond 90% towards 100% in 2050 and are therefore essential for achieving the EU 2050 target in combination with the other advanced mitigation measures.
 The inclusion of land use measures is already crucial for more ambitious 2040 targets.
-While advanced supply-side measures are more important in the long term, the energy demand reductions through changes in consumption (Cons) have a notable impact especially on 2030 emissions, and therefore play an important role in meeting short-term targets.
+While advanced supply-side measures are more important in the long term, the energy demand reductions through changes in consumption (Cons) have a notable impact espe-